wblachowski/cue-card-scraper/README.md

 and explain how you felt about it.s
 ```

-If the output file is a database, the cards are saved to a `cards` table, with the following structure:
+If the output is a database file, the cards are saved to the `cards` table, with the following structure:

 ```